signalfx/splunk-otel-collector-chart/UPGRADING.md

 `Failed to watch *v1.CronJob: failed to list *v1.CronJob: the server could not find the requested resource`

-To better support users, in a future release we are adding a feature gate that will enable users to use the k8s_cluster receiver at the last version that supported Kubernetes clusters below version 1.21.
+To better support users, in a future release we are adding a feature that will allow users to use the last version of the k8s_cluster receiver that supported Kubernetes clusters below version 1.21.

 If you still want to keep the previous behavior of the k8s_cluster receiver and upgrade to v0.45.0 of the chart, make sure your Kubernetes cluster uses one of the following versions.
 - `kubernetes`, `aks`, `eks`, `eks/fargate`, `gke`,  `gke/autopilot`
-  - Use v1.21 or above
+  - Use version 1.21 or above
 - `openshift`
-  - Use v4.8 or above
+  - Use version 4.8 or above

 ## 0.43.1 to 0.43.2